Strikeout: Rules and jargon

 Thus, it is possible for a batter to strike out, but still become a runner and reach base safely if the catcher is unable to catch the third strike cleanly, and he then does not either tag out the batter or force him out at first base.
 In Japan, this is called furinige (振り逃げ), or "swing and escape".
 In Major League Baseball, it is known as an uncaught third strike.
 When this happens, a strikeout is recorded for both the pitcher and the batter, but no out is recorded.
 Because of this, a pitcher may occasionally be able to record more than three strikeouts in one inning.

 It is also possible for a strikeout to result in a fielder's choice.
 With the bases loaded and two strikes with two outs, the catcher drops the ball or catches it on the bounce.
 The batter-runner is obliged to run for first base and other base-runners are obliged to attempt to advance one base.
 Should the catcher field the ball and step on home plate before the runner from third base can score, then the runner from third base is forced out.

 In baseball scorekeeping, a swinging strikeout is recorded as a K or a K-S. A strikeout looking (where the batter does not swing at a pitch that the umpire then calls strike three) is often scored with a backwards K (ꓘ), and sometimes as a K-L, CK, or Kc (the 'c' for 'called' strike).
 In terms of gameplay, swinging and looking strikeouts are exactly equivalent; the difference in notation is simply to record this aspect of the time at bat.
+Official MLB records began to differentiate swinging and looking strikeouts during the 1987 season.
 Despite the scorekeeping custom of using "K" for strikeout, "SO" is the official abbreviation used by Major League Baseball.